UtkarshPathrabe/Pattern-Discovery-In-Data-Mining/Weekly Quizzes/Week 3/Quiz 03.md

 Question 02
 -----------
-Given a sequence database, as shown in Table 4, and the support threshold min-sup = 3, use Generalized Sequential Patterns (GSP) to find the frequent sequential patterns.
+Given a sequence database, as shown in Table 5, and support threshold min-sup = 4, use Generalized Sequential Patterns (GSP) to find the frequent sequential patterns.
 After scanning the database once, how many length-2 candidate sequences will be generated after Apriori pruning?
 How many length-2 candidate sequences will be generated if not using Apriori pruning?
 ![Fig 3](https://github.com/UtkarshPathrabe/Pattern-Discovery-In-Data-Mining/blob/master/Weekly%20Quizzes/Week%203/Fig03.png "Fig 3")

 #### Answer
-35; 92
+22; 51

 ![Fig 4](https://github.com/UtkarshPathrabe/Pattern-Discovery-In-Data-Mining/blob/master/Weekly%20Quizzes/Week%203/Fig04.png "Fig 4")